tochsner/phylorun/README.md

 # 🧬 PhyloRun

-PhyloRun allows you to run BEAST X, BEAST 2, and RevBayes using a single tool.
+PhyloRun allows you to run BEAST X, BEAST 2, RevBayes, and LPhy experiments using a single tool.

 ## 📦 Installation